-I created these instructions while taking apart a Sony Vaio VGN-FV220E but I think you can use them for entire VGN-FV220 line.
+I will be taking apart a Sony Vaio VGN-FV220E model but I think you can use them for entire VGN-FV220 line.

 Remove two screws securing the DVD drive.
-Carefully pull the DVD drive from the laptop and remove it.
+Carefully pull the DVD drive out and remove it.

-Remove all screws (marked red and green) from the bottom of the laptop.
+Remove all screws (marked red and green) from the bottom.

 If you are taking apart the whole laptop, you’ll have to remove all screws.